victorjonsson/jQuery-Form-Validator/README.md

 ## Changelog

+#### 3.1.36
+* Now possible to use the native reset() function to clear error messages and error styling of the input elements

 #### 2.1.34
 * General improvements and bug fixes
 * Added events "beforeValidation" and "validation" (see http://formvalidator.net/#configuration_callbacks for more info)